 Complex Relations Around the Mideast

 People form social networks.
-Business networks are composed of organizations.
-Nations also create connections -- political and economic ties -- to meet mutual goals.
+Business networks are composed of organizations -- collaborators, competitors, and regulators.
+Nations also create connections -- political and economic ties -- to meet mutual goals and form alliances.
 Above we see a self-organizing network map of international players who have interests in the Mideast.
 Nations are shown by rectangular nodes, non-state actors are shown as ovals.
 Nodes connected with grey links show positive political/economic relationships (friends).
 Negative political/economic relationships (foes) have no links connecting them, but do have a repelling force that pushes the nodes apart.

 You can interact with the network map by dragging the nodes around the screen when they are in motion or when stopped.
 Use right mouse-click on nodes to show and hide a part of the network.
 When the network is moving, try putting the nodes of two known enemies side by side -- soon you will see them move apart.
 Next, try pulling apart two allies -- they will quickly end up side by side again.
 The local interactions of every pair of nodes creates the global activity you see.
 The network does not self-organize when it is in the Stopped mode.